beck24/exception_notifier/README.md

 # Exception Notifier

 When an error (called an exception in code-talk) occurs it can confuse users, often they will not know what to do and issues will go unreported.
+Additionally exceptions can happen during background processes or ajax endpoints that aren't generally visible.
+As such these errors also go un/under-reported.
 This plugin allows you to assign a set of email addresses to receive notifications whenever an exception occurs.
 The email will contain a description of the error as well as a stack trace - all information that can be useful for a developer to track